ibitcy/react-native-hole-view/README.md

 By default RN doesn't support click through views on Android.
 The solution we [use](https://github.com/ibitcy/react-native-hole-view/blob/master/android/src/main/java/com/ibitcy/react_native_hole_view/RNHoleView.kt) is quite dirty, so please support our PR to FB's react-native repo https://github.com/facebook/react-native/pull/28956

+## Troubleshooting

+Is you have any diffuculties - please take a look on `example/` app first.